 Site description (2013 baseline)

-The pond has had no construction of dams or other water management measures.
 Currently, monitoring of salinity, phosphates, nitrates, phosphates, pH, turbidity, dissolved oxygen and other gasses does not occur.

 Overview of bird interests:

 The average annual number of wetland birds in 2007 was approximately 75 birds.
 In 2008, this average annual number decrease to 50 after which, it increased in 2009 and 2010.
 The average number observed in 2011 was the lowest throughout the period 2007 to 2011.

 Additional studies required.